FOREX-Yen tumbles as BOJ intervenes to keep bond yields pinned down

 One possible headwind for the Aussie is the COVID-19 situation in China, after Shanghai said on Sunday it would lockdown the city to carry out COVID-19 testing.

-The dollar climbed as much as 0.24% on the offshore yuan CNH= on Monday morning to 6.3986, before paring gains.
+The dollar climbed to a two week high of 6.3986 on the offshore yuan CNH= on Monday morning, before paring gains.

-The euro EUR= was last at $1.0956, down 0.25% having edged slightly lower in recent days, still under pressure because of the economic impact of the war in Ukraine.

-"The balance of risks suggests EUR/USD may test 1.0800 in coming weeks," said analysts at CBA.

 In cryptocurrency markets bitcoin BTC=BTSP was sitting pretty around $46,900 after jumping to as high as $47,766 in early trading, its highest level since early January.